 While the core developers have a dedicated team focused on securing the core platform, as a theme developer you should be aware that there is potentially much that is outside the core that can be vulnerable.
 It’s easy to miss out on vulnerabilities while auditing your theme manually.
-Hence, for a better-optimized and thorough testing, you can get a professional to do it for you.
+Hence, for better-optimized and thorough testing, you can get a professional to do it for you.

 At Astra Security, we offer comprehensive VAPT plans to assess your application with advanced professional tools and an expert eye.
-Astra’s VAPT plans are available as three different packages — Basic, Elite, and Expert.
+Astra’s VAPT plans are available in three different packages — Basic, Elite, and Expert.
 The pricing details of which are as follows:

 Astra’s VAPT process is straight-forward and can be summed up in these 5 steps: